-This means that regardless of severity, all aircraft mishaps (accidents or incidents) are the domain of the NTSB.
+\\ This means that regardless of severity, all aircraft accidents are the domain of the NTSB.
 If the NTSB elects to not visit the site and the field investigation is conducted by DOI or USDA-FS personnel, it is still an NTSB investigation and investigative efforts must comply with their rules and standards.